 Possible need for supplemental heat

 Heat pump technology has improved quite a bit recently, and they can work in colder climates much more effectively than they could in the past.
 However, if temperatures drop well below freezing, you may reach a point where a heat pump may not be able to provide enough heat.

 That’s why, for homeowners and business owners here in the Northeast, you may need to have a backup heat source if you choose to go with a heat pump.
 Of course, that will add to your overall cost.

 The cost of equipment plus installation for a heat pump is generally higher than the cost of going with a traditional central air conditioner.
 The difference can be as much as several thousand dollars.

 However, if you are replacing your heating equipment as well as your AC (and you don’t need supplemental heat) then you could end up saving money.
 That’s because you need only one new system instead of two.

-COMMERCIAL HVAC TIP: Heat pump tax credit for 2018
+COMMERCIAL HVAC TIP: Heat pump tax credit

 Business owners, listen up!